 #6 Overcome your fears & challenge your insecurities

 Pro tip: while pushing your boundaries and going beyond what you’re comfortable is highly encouraged and will most likely benefit you in the long run, there are some risks you are going to face.
-Do not face them unprepared.
-Do consider a Travel Insurance!
+Try not to face them unprepared.
+Consider a Travel Insurance!

 #7 Indulge in anything you want without being judged

 Without a doubt, eating is one of the most enjoyable aspects of travel.
 Be it street food or in a restaurant.
 Once you start traveling solo, you also start appreciating food more and you will end up eating things that you would normally not eat at home.

 You become more adventurous with food.
 You can finally take in all the Thai pad thai, Italian pizza, Belgian macaroons and Chinese dumplings you find on your travels if you so desire without worrying about other people noticing!